WillSams/Making-Games-For-The-NES-book-examples/README.md

 # Code Examples From The 'Making Games With NES' book

-Me just going through Steven Hugg's book, sans the need to use the 8bitworkshop web IDE and subsituting whatever abstractions his IDE doesn't show.
+Me just going through [Steven Hugg's book][4], sans the need to use the [8bitworkshop web IDE][5] and subsituting whatever abstractions his IDE doesn't show.

 ## Building the Examples